 For a complete list of actions that trigger click events, see click event causes.

-When an end user accesses a tracked page, a view event is logged.
+When a user accesses a tracked page, a view event is logged.

-The view events provide data to Coveo Machine Learning (Coveo ML) for the Event Recommendations (ER) module (see About Event Recommendations).
+The view events provide data to Coveo ML for the Content Recommendations service.

-When an end user performs an action that is recorded, but it’s neither a search, a click, or a view event, a custom event is logged.
+When a user performs an action that’s recorded, but it’s not a search, click, or view event, a custom event is logged.

 Other events are those that neither generate a search event nor access a search result item.